 People who have gallstones may develop problems when the gallbladder becomes inflamed.
 This is called acute cholecystitis.
 In these cases, sufferers are hospitalized so they can receive fluids intravenously, and antibiotics are usually given as soon as the problem is suspected.
 If the diagnosis is certain and surgery is not considered risky, the gallbladder is usually removed during the first day or two of the illness.

-Today, almost 90% of cholecystectomies in Canada are performed using laparascopic surgery under general anaesthesia.
+Today, almost all cholecystectomies in Canada are performed using laparascopic surgery under general anaesthesia.
 The surgeon makes small incisions in the abdomen and inserts surgical instruments as well as a video camera that projects a magnified view of a patient's internal organs onto a monitor.
 The gallbladder is removed through one of the incisions.
 Most people are able to go home after the surgery, but some people may require an overnight stay for additional monitoring.

 Open cholecystectomies may be performed if complications are discovered, such as infection or scarring from previous operations.
 A surgeon may start using laparascopic techniques then switch to open surgery if such a complication is found.
 In very obese individuals, an open cholecystectomy may be easier to perform.